 |Specification||90% Min.by CPC or HPLC|

-Chondroitin sulfate is a major component of extracellular matrix, and is important in maintaining the structural integrity of the tissue.
-This function is typical of the large aggregating proteoglycans: aggrecan, versican, brevican, and neurocan, collectively termed the lecticans.
+Chondroitin sulfate is a key component of the extracellular matrix and is essential for tissue structural integrity.
+This function is shared by the lecticans, which are big aggregating proteoglycans that include aggrecan, versican, brevican, and neurocan.

 The Food and Drug Administration has simply used the information as a source of reference.